CORNHOLE CHAMPION DOESN’T LET RARE CONDITION HOLD HIM BACKFebruary 23, 2023

 Madonna provides a full range of inpatient pharmacy services, including medication distribution, patient education, and clinical/dosing services.

-Madonna is able to provide radiology services that include X-ray, ultrasound, echocardiogram, venous doppler, arterial doppler, Holter monitor, sleep study and electroencephalogram (EEG).
+Madonna is able to provide radiology services that include X-ray, ultrasound, echocardiogram, venous doppler, arterial doppler, Holter monitor, and electroencephalogram (EEG).

 Madonna has registered dietitians and licensed medical nutrition therapists who are part of the care team and ensure the patient's individualized nutrition plan is met